A Beginner’s Guide On How To Buy A Static Caravan

 Prepare – Give the caravan a good clean and have any necessary maintenance done before you list it for sale.

 Advertise – Use multiple advertising channels, such as online platforms (you can list with us!), local newspapers or within the holiday park.
-Sometimes the holiday park will be interested in buying it back from you, but this might be at a lower price than if you sold it privately.
+Sometimes, the holiday park will want first refusal on buying back the static caravan – this is something to check during the purchase process.

 Negotiate – Be flexible and open to negotiation when pricing your caravan.